syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Filtering.md

 void sfDataGrid_FilterChanging(object sender, Syncfusion.WinForms.DataGrid.Events.FilterChangingEventArgs e)
 {
-    //Check whether the Filtering is applied and the ForzenRowCount is more than zero
+    //Check whether the Filtering is applied and the FrozenRowCount is more than zero
-    //If it is true means ,the default filtering operation will be performed if (e.FilterPredicates == null || this.sfDataGrid.FrozenRowCount < 1) return;
+    //If it is true means, the default filtering operation will be performed if (e.FilterPredicates == null || this.sfDataGrid.FrozenRowCount < 1) return;

-    //Gets proerty access provider for getting forzen rows display value var provider = this.sfDataGrid.View.GetPropertyAccessProvider();
+    //Gets proerty access provider for getting frozen rows display value var provider = this.sfDataGrid.View.GetPropertyAccessProvider();

-    //Get the colum name for which the filtering is going to be applied var columnName = e.Column.MappingName;
+    //Get the column name for which the filtering is going to be applied var columnName = e.Column.MappingName;

     //Check whether the Grouping is applied or not .